Special Libraries Association

 The Special Libraries Association (SLA) is an international professional association for library and information professionals working in business, government, law, finance, non-profit, and academic organizations and institutions.
+After initially announcing dissolution plans in March 2025, in May it was announced that SLA had entered merger negotiations with the Association for Information Science and Technology.
+In August, the membership of both associations voted to proceed with the merger.

 History

 The Special Libraries Association was founded in 1909 in the United States by a group of librarians working in specialized settings, led by John Cotton Dana, who served as the first president of SLA from 1909 to 1911.
 In the years prior to SLA's founding Dana and other librarians saw an increasing demand for the types of materials that specialized libraries could provide, and recognized that as information professionals working in such settings responded to the demands of their jobs they were creating a new kind of librarianship.
 Also, many of them were working as professional librarians but largely without the professional support enjoyed by other librarians and professionals.
 The group sought to address their common problems by banding together.
 Their goal, as stated in the first issue of Special Libraries, was to "unite in co-operation all small libraries throughout the country; financial, commercial, scientific, industrial; and special departments of state, college and general libraries; and, in fact, all libraries devoted to special purposes and serving a limited clientage."